thitiwutc/slot-machine-cli/README.md

 # slot-machine-cli

-Play a slot machine in your terminal with fake money.
+Play a slot machine in your terminal.

 ## Usage